graham-evans/AISandbox-Server/documentation/legacy/index.md

 - Create an AI that either picks a random bandit, or chooses the bandit that has returned the highest average reward.
 Select which of the two strategies to use for each pull based randomly ( based on a percentage).
 This is known as the e-greedy algorithm.
-- Alter the algorithm so that all of the random pulls are taken first.
+- Alter the algorithm so that all the random pulls are taken first.

 ### Setup